reda193/kusa-types/README.md

  THINGS TO CHANGE:
 - Change up the authentication.
 Make it more dynamic and just in general better
 - Make the leaderboard better (kinda botched but it works as intended)
-- Make the css better.
-Currentyl authenaticon pages are not always aligned
 - Game results screen.
 Make it look better and add graphs
 - Implement tailwindcss (maybe) one day